Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 The user can purchase <strong>one off items</strong> on the site, which makes the site useful to anyone who visits looking to purchase a product.
 The site also offers <strong>product combination bundles</strong> for users who want to try out a range of products, possibly buy as gifts etc. The final option for users is to purchase a <strong>yearly membership</strong> where they will be <strong>'sent a new scent'</strong> every month from the essential oils product section.
 This yearly subscription keeps the user engaged with the site, and may also lead to further purchases.

-This e-commerce sit is a B2C model.
+This e-commerce site is a B2C model.
 The goal of the site is to not only make one off sales but to encourage brand loyalty through subscription and a newsletter.
 The site uses minimal design, and a no frills up front approach to let the products speak for themselves.

 ### Strategy Roadmap